 Summary

 In today’s technology market, agility and shipping solutions at speed are essential ingredients of success.
-Containerization and APIs cater to that as they help to streamline the delivery process.
+Containerization and APIs cater to this as they help to streamline the delivery process.

-API is a set of definitions and protocols used for integrating applications in a programmatic way.
-APIs make your product or service easily accessible over the network without having to know how they’re implemented.
+An API is a set of definitions and protocols used for integrating applications in a programmatic way.
+APIs make your product or service easily accessible over the network without the consumer having to know how they’re implemented.

-Wrapping a model in an API usually requires presence of multiple dependencies (think libraries, frameworks, binaries) on the machine where it will be run.
-Containerization solves the portability issue as it allows to create a self-sufficient image of the runtime ecosystem which can be easily run anywhere.
-This enables moving the containerized solution between different environments or cloud platforms, with almost no effort.
+Wrapping a model in an API usually requires the presence of multiple dependencies (think libraries, frameworks, binaries) on the machine where it will be run.
+Containerization solves the portability issue as it allows the creation of a self-sufficient image of the runtime ecosystem that can be easily run anywhere.
+This allows the containerized solution to be moved between different environments or cloud platforms with almost no effort.

-While in small numbers, containers are easy enough to deploy and manage manually, nowadays many organizations rely on a significant number of containerized applications that grows rapidly.
+While in small numbers, containers are easy enough to deploy and manage manually, nowadays many organizations rely on a significant and rapidly growing number of containerized applications.
 Efficiently and reliably handling containers at scale therefore calls for automation.
-Orchestration tools like Kubernetess and Docker swarm help managing the lifecycle of containers with DevOps teams who integrate it into CI/CD workflows.
+Orchestration tools like Kubernetes and Docker swarm help DevOps teams to manage the lifecycle of containers and integrate them into CI/CD workflows.
 Along with application programming interfaces (APIs), containerized services are the foundation for cloud-native applications.

 Unit 6 – Tools for Managing Data Projects